I think we have had the best February and March (so far) in the history of Utah this year.

 Today while out on my run I was thinking about some of my favorite running workouts.
 I’ve told you before but the short/fast stuff is quite a strugglefest for me (time to make my weaknesses my strengths right;) but the workouts that I really enjoy are tempo runs.
 I love getting into the groove of a medium/hard effort and sticking with it for some miles.
 The WAVE TEMPO is also a fun variation of the tempo run.

-Here is what my first wave tempo workout looked like that I did last year in preparation for Boston:
+Here is what my first wave tempo workout looked like that I did last year in preparation for Boston (plan from Lauren):

 THIS ARTICLE explains perfectly why wave tempos are an awesome workout!